 Headphones come in three basic styles.
 The first is the over the ear style which has soft cups that completely cover the ears.
 The second are called “on the ear” and these sit just over the ear opening and usually have a soft pad on them.

 The last style are earbuds.
 Most of the earbuds for TV listening are “stethoscope” style meaning they sit just in the ear canal with a holder that sits below the head – just like the stethoscopes at the doctor’s office.
 Because they sit in the ear, these are not hearing aid compatible.

 ARTISTE Wireless TV Headphones Over Ear Headsets

-For a good basic set of headphones for watching TV or even listening to music, I recommend these headphones from Artiste.
+For a good basic set of headphones for watching TV or even listening to music on your favorite CD player.
+I recommend these headphones from Artiste.
 They are the over the ear style which are sometimes more comfortable to wear.
 Keep in mind the drawbacks though that I discussed above.

 Like most of the products I’ve reviewed here, these are easy to set up.
 Just plug into your audio out (RCA jack or headphone jack), charge them up all the way, and then put them on.
 The band is adjustable to customize the fit.
 They also work with computers, MP3 players, cell phones and iPads too.

 Speaking of charging, the transmitter that plugs into the TV doubles as the charging station.
 When the user is done using them, they simply set them back in the base so that they will be charged for next use.

 They also use radio frequency for transmission and have a range of up to 100 feet.

 One potential drawback is that the TV volume must be adjusted with the TV remote.
 These headphones do not have their own individual volume control.
 Because of these, they are probably best for seniors who watch TV alone.

 They are also not hearing aid compatible and will cause ringing and squealing if worn with them.
 If you need a model to work with your hearing aids, keep scrolling.